ec-europa/nexteuropa_user_management/README.md

 variable for multisite 'level'
 b) `nexteuropa_user_management_exclude_roles_from_perm_grant_site` drupal
 variable for site-specific 'level'.
-The default value for both empty array and it waits for an array with a list of role names as value.
+The default value for both an empty array, and it waits for an array with a list of role names as value.
 If both defined the values will be merged.
 ## Manual permission grant and revoke (or sync)
 If you can't wait until cron runs, you can call the `_nexteuropa_user_management_check_um_administrator_permissions()` function in